(See also Overview of Bacterial Skin Infections.)

 Differentiate leg cellulitis from deep vein thrombosis by the presence of skin warmth, redness, peau d'orange quality, and lymphadenopathy.

-Direct antibiotic therapy against the most likely pathogens.
+Direct antibiotic therapy against the most likely pathogens in specific clinical situations.